 Understanding Your Phone Bill

 Reading your phone bills each month is important.
 It can show you exactly what you are getting for your money and help you prevent or promptly discover unauthorized or fraudulent charges.
 This fact sheet lists some of the charges you may see on your landline or wireless phone bills.
-Understanding the different charges on your bills will help you identify the best and most cost-effective service options to meet your household and business communications needs.
+Understanding the different charges on your bills may help you identify the best service options for your needs.

 - Basic local service charge - A consumer must pay this fee to receive a dial tone.
-Any basic local landline service charges still regulated by the Indiana Utility Regulatory Commission (IURC) were fully deregulated as of July 1, 2009.
+Any basic local landline service charges still regulated by the IURC were fully deregulated as 2009.

 - Telephone/telecom relay charge – This state-mandated fee helps provide telephone service to consumers with speech and hearing impairments.
 Some bills list this charge as the Indiana Telephone Relay Access Corporation (InTRAC) surcharge.

 - Federal Taxes - The 3 percent federal excise tax can only apply to stand-alone local landline service charges.
 This tax no longer applies to long distance services.